 Bryobia praetiosa are tiny red bugs about 1/30 inch long and smaller than a pinhead.
 Clover mites do not bite, and eggs can be identified by the red color associated with these insects, while adult clover mites are typically darker brown.

-These mites usually appear in large numbers during early spring.
+These tiny mites usually appear in large numbers during early spring.
 Although they are more of a nuisance when they invade your home, they can also wreak havoc in the yard and garden.

 Biology of Concrete Mites